August 1st, 2018

 Finally, in April 2017, Tiger Woods underwent a spinal fusion surgery for his lower back.
-His spinal fusion screwed a bone graft between his L5 and S1 vertebrae.
+He had a spinal fusion at the L5-S1 vertebrae.
 Months prior to this surgery, Woods announced he may never play golf again, but less than year after receiving his spinal fusion surgery, Woods returned to the PGA tour.
-He even competed in the 2018 Master tournament.
+He even competed in the 2018 Masters tournament.

 Spinal fusion back surgeries aim “to stop the motion at a painful vertebral segment, which then ideally decreases pain generated from the joint,” according to Spine Health.
 There are three common approaches to spinal fusion surgeries including: